-No System User shall interfere or attempt to interfere in any way with information belonging to another System User.
-Similarly, no System User shall make unauthorised copies of information belonging to another System User.
+No user shall interfere or attempt to interfere in any way with information belonging to another user.
+Similarly, no user shall make unauthorised copies of information belonging to another user.
 The ability to undertake a particular action does not imply that it is acceptable.

-System Users must not use any of the University's computing or network resources to make use of, or publish material that is obscene, libellous or defamatory or in violation of any right of any third party.
+Users must not use any of the University's computing or network resources to make use of, or publish material that is obscene, libellous or defamatory or in violation of any right of any third party.